The Legal Herald Logo

 According to 6 ABC, a teacher is facing several criminal charges for inappropriate behavior with students at the Atlantic County Institute of Technology located at 5080 Atlantic Ave, Mays Landing, NJ 08330.

-Earlier this year, an investigation began after a student reported multiple instances of inappropriate sexual misconduct by 51-year-old Peter Thompson.
+Earlier this year, an investigation began after a student reported multiple instances of inappropriate sexual misconduct by 51-year-old Peter Amala.
 As the investigation continued, many students complained about similar inappropriate sexual behavior.
-Thompson, a teacher at the institute at the time, was arrested and is facing multiple charges, including child endangerment and criminal sexual misconduct.
+Amala, a teacher at the institute at the time, was arrested and is facing multiple charges, including child endangerment and criminal sexual misconduct.

 Call the number below.
 It would be my honor to help you.
 Consultations are free.